 In October of 2016, I joined the team of WhatsApp, a messaging service used by over a billion people everyday around the world.
 For a long time I had admired the principles in which WhatsApp designs and builds its product, so I was extremely excited to begin contributing to it.

-We built a simple and robust privacy model so you can control who sees your updates as well as who’s updates you see.
+We built a simple and robust privacy model so you can control who sees your updates as well as the updates you see.
 The updates last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.

 We focused on performance and reliability, allowing these updates to work on networks in all conditions.
 Status now has over 450 million daily users.
 Learn more.